-- Default New File Interface - When a file is created by clicking the New icon in the Tool Bar, the created file is assigned a File Interface (see Working with File Interfaces for more information).
-Select which File Interface the created file should have from the drop-down list.
+- Default New Edit As - When a file is created by clicking the New icon in the Tool Bar, the created file is assigned an Edit As (see Using Edit As for more information).
+Select which Edit As the created file should have from the drop-down list.

-When a file is opened in 010 Editor, the file is assigned a File Interface based on the masks in the list of interfaces (see File Interface Options).
-If no mask matches the file name, 010 Editor can automatically try to detect the correct File Interface (select Auto-Detect File Interface) or 010 Editor can assign a specific interface (select Use File Interface and choose the interface from the drop-down list).
-When the Remember Last Used Interface toggle is set, 010 Editor will remember the last used File Interface, Endian, Character Set and Word Wrap setting for a file last time it was closed and will restore those settings when the file is opened again.
+When a file is opened in 010 Editor, the file is assigned an Edit As based on the masks in the Edit As Options dialog.
+If no mask matches the file name, 010 Editor can automatically try to detect the correct Edit As (select Auto-Detect Edit As) or 010 Editor can assign a specific Edit As (select Use Edit As and choose the Edit As from the drop-down list).
+When the Remember Last Used Edit As toggle is set, 010 Editor will remember the last used Edit As, Endian, Character Set and Word Wrap setting for a file last time it was closed and will restore those settings when the file is opened again.
 If the Remember Last Cursor Position toggle is enabled then the last cursor position and scroll bar position will be restored to their previous values when 010 Editor is closed and reopened.